julian1/julian1.github.io/_posts/2016-12-24-multislope-adc.md

 ---
 title: First pass at a precision multislope ADC
 layout: default
 ---

 ![pic](/public/images/adc/DSC02493.JPG)

 A [multislope ADC](https://en.wikipedia.org/wiki/Integrating_ADC) is built around an [integrating op-amp](https://en.wikipedia.org/wiki/Op_amp_integrator).
 A runup phase integrates the input signal for a fixed count.
 The input is then switched to a known reference voltage for a run-down phase.

 The measurement is derived from the clock count at the time of a zero-crossing.
-Because the two phases work in opposite directions, any component parasitics will cancel to produce very accurate measurements.
+Because the two phases work in opposite directions, component parasitics cancel to produce very accurate measurements.

 ### Multi-slope ADC advantages